 At St. Matthias, we believe that reading and writing, supported by speaking and listening skills are the key to successful learning.
 All children have a daily English lesson where key skills are taught, developed and improved.
 These skills are then used in other curriculum areas.

 In the Early Years, children are taught to remember each of the letter sounds through story, action songs and a hand movements.
-We use a range of resources for this, to include, Jolly Phonics and Phonics Play.
+We use a range of resources for this including Jolly Phonics and Phonics Play.

-If you would like to encourage your child to practice their sounds at home, check out the free games on the Phonics Play link below;
+If you would like to encourage your child to practise their sounds at home, check out the free games on the Phonics Play link below;

 The following booklet gives an overview of how you can help your child develop the important skills needed to become a fluent reader.

-At St Matthias Primary School, teachers enrich the learning process by teaching the children how to engage in exciting, dynamic and practical Speaking and Listening activities.
-This is a key part of our studies across the curriculum.
+At St Matthias CE Primary School, teachers focus on enriching the learning process by teaching the children how to engage in exciting, dynamic and practical Speaking and Listening activities.
+Improved speaking and listening helps children explain and use reasoning skills to gain further depth in their understanding across the curriculum.

 Experiences may include:

 Daily word aware activities, discussions with Learning Partners, debate, drama, role play, conscience alley, playing, circle time and many more.

 Our aim is to enable every child to read.
 Throughout their time at St Matthias, the children will experience many different events and opportunities to read, such as World Book Day and Reading Challenges.
 We have a library packed full of rich and engaging non-fiction books.

 Children have unlimited access to a wide range of books and other reading materials including the children’s newspaper, First News.
 They are encouraged to read as much as they can.
 Children who have read 5 times or more in a week are entered into the weekly raffle to win a book of their choice.